kraffcho/Little-Red-Riding-Hood-Adventures/README.md

 - The wolf recalculates its path every 500ms (configurable via `ENEMY_DELAY`)
 - Manhattan distance is used because movement is restricted to 4 directions (no diagonals)
 - Trees are treated as impassable obstacles
-- If no path exists, the wolf stops moving
+- If no path exists, the wolf stops moving and the game handles the stuck state

-This creates challenging gameplay where the wolf intelligently pursues the player, making the game more engaging than simple random movement or basic chasing.
+- Level generation ensures both player and wolf can move at game start

+## 🐛 Bug Fixes & Improvements

+- ✅ Fixed player sprite visibility when entering house
+- ✅ Improved level generation with validation and retry logic
+- ✅ Enhanced stuck detection for both player and wolf
+- ✅ Optimized animations with GPU acceleration
+- ✅ Fixed autoplay audio restrictions
+- ✅ Improved mobile responsiveness
+- ✅ Better error handling and logging

+## 📄 License

+This project is licensed under the MIT License.

 Enjoy your adventure! 🧺✨